 - 1. Code of Conduct Complaints, including plagiarism; - 2.
 Non-academic Complaints regarding unprofessional behavior; - 3.
 Requests for 100% refunds.

-Students who are uncertain as to whom to address their complaints may direct the same to the Dean of Student Development and Ombuds Services.
+Students who are uncertain as to whom to address their complaints may direct them to the Executive Director of Human Resources/Ombudsman.

 Procedures